EmelineLeloup/3L-SPVRP-TW/Instances/README.md

 4. the number of item types
 5. the number of vehicles (fleet size)
 6. description of the vehicle type (weight, length, width, height) and the maximum working (driving, waiting, service) duration of the driver
-7. customers information: id of the customer - x location - y location - total demand - ReadyTime - DueDate - ServiceTime
+7. customers information: id of the customer - x location - y location - total demand - the beginning of the time window - the end of the time window - the service duration
 8. items information : type id - length - width - height - mass
 9. demands per customers: the customer id followed by the box type and the associated quantity